Join Anna Maria’s

 When the chicken is ready, add the anchovies to the skillet, stirring vigorously for a few seconds until dissolved.
 Serve hot.

+Chicken Cacciatore is the American for the Italian recipe of ‘Pollo alla Cacciatora’.
+Alla Cacciatora translates into “Hunter’s Style.”
+Game (such as pheasant, hare, and boar) can have a very strong taste, therefore the meat is often marinated at length in vinegar, wine, and spices.
 Marinades can tenderize and also enhance or disguise game flavor.
-More recently, expansion of the human population has tremendously reduced wildlife, and restrictive legislation has made hunting difficult— thus game for cooking is in very limited supply.
+More recently, the expansion of the human population has tremendously reduced wildlife, and restrictive legislation has made hunting difficult— thus game for cooking is in very limited supply.

-Yet the way of cooking game in everyday cuisine has translated into some of the most tasteful recipes.
+Yet the way to cook game in everyday cuisine has translated into some of the most tasteful recipes.
 Pollo alla Cacciatora is a good example.
-“Chicken Cacciatore” is in fact a very popular dish in the United States.
+Chicken Cacciatore is a very popular dish in the United States.
 The same recipes can be used to cook duck, rabbit, or lamb.
-There are in Italy several similar recipes for this dish using wine instead of vinegar, and sometimes with the addition of tomatoes.
+In Italy, there are several similar recipes to this dish using wine instead of vinegar, and sometimes with the addition of tomatoes.
+This is my family recipe as my father thought me.